 - You must already have either an Associate's or Bachelor's degree in any subject area in order to enter the paralegal certificate program.
 Students who have started or completed an advanced degree of any kind are also welcome.
 We have had students from the fields such as music, business, education, and the health professions join us, as well as prospective law students.

 - The Associate in Science, Liberal Studies – Paralegal Career track is appropriate for a student who does not have a prior degree and who wants to move into a paralegal career right after graduating from MCC.
 It is a two year program of 60 credits (20 courses) that includes both paralegal and liberal arts courses.
 There is an internship requirement for this program option that requires students to work in a paralegal placement during daytime hours in the fall or spring as well as attend a weekly seminar.
-For those students who are not available during daytime hours to take an internship we also offer an alternative law office management simulation course in the evenings, typically over the summer.
+For those students who are not available during daytime hours to take an internship we also offer an alternative law office management simulation course online.

 - The Associate in Science, Liberal Studies – Paralegal Transfer track is appropriate for a student who plans to transfer and continue his or her education after graduating from MCC, rather than entering the paralegal workforce.
 The program also meets the new Mass Transfer requirements which facilitates transferring to a state school.
 You can transfer to any 4-year college from either of our A.S. degree options, but the Mass Transfer program has tuition benefits attached.
 See www.mass.edu/masstransfer for more information on this option.
 It is a two year program of 60 credits (20 courses) that includes both paralegal and liberal arts courses.

 All paralegal program options include courses listed as both PAR (Paralegal) and LGL (Legal Studies) in the college catalog.
 The distinction is important.
 PAR courses are more appropriate for paralegal students, while LGL courses are appropriate for students regardless of their program.